Seeking ideas for different classroom desk arrangements to try with your elementary, middle, or high school students?

 Following you will find various examples of classroom seating arrangements that are most effective.

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.

 It is also a common layout for science rooms that utilize tables instead of desks.
 The desks or tables can face forward or toward each other in groups of two.

-This arrangement encourages students to work together but also allows them to work independently.
+This is one of these classroom desk arrangements that encourage students to work together but also allows them to work independently.

 For example, during a test, a binder or folder can be placed between the two desks.